Bully Hunter: Often harshly disciplines any engine that is mocking or belittling another.

 Harold the Helicopter

 "I think railways are slow.
-Their not much use and quiet out of date."
+Their not much use and quite out of date."

 Voiced by: Kerry Shale (US), Keith Wickham (UK), Kevin Frank (Magic Railroad)